stephencelis/SQLite.swift/Documentation/Index.md

     ``` swift
     db.create(table: users, temporary: true) { t in /* ... */ }
-    // CREATE TEMPORARY TABLE users -- ...
+    // CREATE TEMPORARY TABLE "users" -- ...
     ```

   - `ifNotExists` adds an `IF NOT EXISTS` clause to the `CREATE TABLE` statement (which will bail out gracefully if the table already exists).
 Default: `false`.

     ``` swift
     db.create(table: users, ifNotExists: true) { t in /* ... */ }
-    // CREATE TABLE users IF NOT EXISTS -- ...
+    // CREATE TABLE "users" IF NOT EXISTS -- ...
     ```

 ### Column Constraints